2 pounds Brussels sprouts, ends trimmed, sliced in half from top to bottom

 Spoon Mage™ Note:

 Brussels sprouts come in separated from the stalk 1 pound bags, just rinse, trim the ends, and slice.
 Or select a fresh stalk which holds approximately 2 pounds of sprouts.
-If you are serving four, purchase one bag and divide the rest of the ingredients in half.
+If you are serving four, purchase one bag and use half the bacon, onion, oil, salt, and pepper for roasting.

 If the outer leaves are yellow, pull them off and discard.
 During the trimming tasty green leaves will separate from the sprout, do not toss them.
 Roast them along with the halved sprouts.
 They crisp up beautifully!